santi/ckeditor-plugin-spotify/README.md

 # Translations

 Currently supports English (en) and Norwegian Bokmål (nb).
-Do you want to provide translations for your own language?
+Want to provide translations for your own language?
 Please fork the project and open a pull request.

 # Credits